stevenrskelton/stevenrskelton.github.io/_posts/2022-04-14-emoji-progress-bar-for-sass-integrations.md

 business isn't about dopamine drips and eyeballs the graphics might be less important and arguably a worse implementation than the older simplicity.
 A large use-case for a simple approach is in SaaS integrations.
 Workflows across multiple SaaS providers quickly run into issues of compatibility and portability.
-Simple ASCII implementations are user friendly, pleasant, and will always work.
+Simple ASCII implementations are user-friendly, pleasant, and will always work.

 My use-case is for a Slack bot to post status updates within Slack messages.
 The provided Block Kit has a lot of beautify components to choose from but is missing a progress bar.
 I found